What is the Employee Lifecycle?

 The Offboarding Stage

-It is the HR team that will manage the process of an employee leaving the organization.
+It is the HR team that will manage the process of an employee leaving the organisation.
 It's just as important to manage the separation stage as the hiring stage, because the departure of a valued team member can be incredibly disruptive.
 Make sure that you:

 • Fully understand the reasons for the separation